 Christmas is the perfect time for a catch up.
 You could organise coffee or lunch where you will have the chance to discuss projects you’re working on or things you have coming up in the new year – it’s a great time to remind people why would be a great asset to their organisation or make sure they keep you in mind for any opportunities that arise.

 If time is short, don’t under-estimate the impact sending a Christmas card to your connections can have – it’s a gentle reminder of who you are and what you do.
 Attaching a CV or cover letter is a big no, no but you could include your business card or link to your personal website/LinkedIn page to remind them who you are just in case.

 Don’t overlook or undervalue the knowledge and contacts your family members may have.
 At those festive family gatherings, the conversation always turns to work at some point, opening the perfect opportunity for you share your ideas and garner any advice or suggestions.

-If you are thinking about a career move in 2017, please get in touch, our career coaches are experts in helping people to achieve their career goals.
+If you are thinking about a career move, please get in touch, our career coaches are experts in helping people to achieve their career goals.

 You can contact us on 01753 888995 or fill in our online contact form.